EllenSakkla/-PythonFundamentals/README.md

-# -Python
+# Python Repository, by Ellen Sakkoula 2022.

-Python Code Division 2022 work
+Data Accelerator Course by Code Division worksheets folder.
+FutureCoders provided the training for Programming for Data.
+This repository contains a set of coursework files using Python code to work with and analyse datasets.